Bayesian homodyne and heterodyne tomography: Cat state inference

 Results for both an attenuated laser and amplified spontaneous emission appear in Fig.~\ref{fig:hethomcomp}, where the average photon number in all cases is $\sim$1.5.
 A thinning of $T=2^{14}$ and cutoff of $n_c=20$ are again used.
 Unsurprisingly, the lowest fidelities are obtained by the homodyne case with $\eta=0.5$: compared to heterodyne, its data are a subset that ignores the information from the entire $p$ quadrature; compared to the homodyne case with $\eta=1$, the amount of quadrature information is the same, but embedded within a higher proportion of vacuum noise.
 Yet the two cases with $\eta=1$ prove more subtle, showing nearly identical efficiency on the coherent state example, but an appreciable edge in favor of homodyne for the thermal state.
 The relative merits of homodyne and heterodyne have been explored in several contexts, including tomography of Gaussian states~\cite{Muller2016,rehacek_surmounting_2015} and the channel capacities of Gaussian receivers~\cite{Takeoka2014}.
 Yet although our examples here are also Gaussian, Gaussianity is not assumed in the Bayesian prior, which considers all physically allowed states.
 Therefore it is unclear how previous findings which assume Gaussianity \emph{a priori} would apply to our tests.
 In any regard, Fig.~\ref{fig:hethomcomp} serves to reveal the ability of our Bayesian approach to handle multiple measurement configurations and efficiency parameters, returning a justifiable state estimate under the prior distribution and available data---whatever the data may be.

-\section{Cat State Inference}
+\section{Cat state inference}

 Our Bayesian QST workflow is specifically designed for tomography of arbitrary CV states, including non-Gaussian states of relevance to QIS.
-While the experimental production of such states is beyond the current capabilities of our setup in Fig.~\ref{fig:expsetup}, in this section we specifically test our approach on previous tomographic data from the non-Gaussian experiment described by Gerrits \emph{et al.}~\cite{Gerrits2010}, in which cat states were produced via photon subtraction of squeezed vacuum.
+While the experimental production of such states is beyond the current capabilities of our setup in Fig.~\ref{fig:expsetup}, in this section we specifi cally test our approach on previous tomographic data from the non-Gaussian experiment described by Gerrits \emph{et al.}~\cite{Gerrits2010}, in which cat states were produced via photon subtraction of squeezed vacuum.
 In that work, MLE was employed on the homodyne data to recover the state produced, followed by parametric bootstrap resampling to estimate error bars.
-Here we analyze the same quadrature data directly in our Bayesian procedure, in which uncertainty quantification is performed directly on the posterior samples.
+We note that Fisher information could also be used for uncertainty quantification with MLE-based QST~\cite{Rehacek2008}; in any case, the MLE and Bayesian findings are expected to agree perfectly in the asymptotic limit of infinite observations.
+Yet no clear relationship exists in the finite-measurement regime explored here, making it constructive to compare, so in this section the predictions of our Bayesian method to those of MLE on identical sets of quadrature samples.